 Other sets on this soundstage include the Gryffindor Common Room with the costumes of the main trio from the third movie and again, more Christmas decorations.
 One thing that stood out for me was the impeccable detail of all the sets.

-Dumbledore’s Office can also be explored as well as the Potion Classroom complete with self-stirring cauldrons and hundreds of hand written labelled potion bottles.
-Hagrid’s Hut can also be photographed and there is some information on the different animals used throughout filming.
+Dumbledore’s Office can also be explored as well as the Potion Classroom complete with self-stirring cauldrons and hundreds of handwritten labeled potion bottles.
+Hagrid’s Hut can also be photographed and there is some information on the different animals used throughout the filming.

-The next area showed that first scene from the last movie, with Voldemort killing a Hogwarts’ Professor above a long table under the watchful eyes of his Death Eaters.
+The next area showed the first scene from the last movie, with Voldemort killing a Hogwarts Professor above a long table under the watchful eyes of his Death Eaters.
 The detailing of the woman is haunting and there was something so sad about the blank expression of the Snape mannequin.
-The fireplaces and interior decor from the Ministry of Magic is displayed, as is the sign for the Borgin and Burke shop found in Knockturn Alley.
+The fireplaces and interior decor from the Ministry of Magic are displayed, as is the sign for the Borgin and Burke shop found in Knockturn Alley.
 Dolores Umbridge’s office looks spectacularly pink too.

 We continued the tour to another room that was not there on our first trip in 2012.
 We were greeted with the spectacular sight of the Hogwarts Express in all its glory.
 There is a section for you to get your “pushing the luggage through Platform 9 ¾” picture and you can walk onto the train itself and see the carriages, made up as they were in the different movies.

-By this stage we had been exploring for nearly two hours so took the opportunity to stop for a Butterbeer with a souvenir tankard.
+By this stage, we had been exploring for nearly two hours so took the opportunity to stop for a Butterbeer with a souvenir tankard.
 A normal plastic cup was £3.95 or the souvenir drink was £6.95 so we opted for the latter.
-Food was also available at the ‘Backlot Cafe’ but we felt it was far too expensive – £8 for a burger that looked awfully dry!
+Food was also available at the ‘Backlot Cafe’.

-Next, we headed into the another sound stage and were greeted by the costume, make up and special effect sections.
-Here, actor Warwick Davis is shown on a large TV, explaining how the artistic designers spent hours creating prosthetic masks, electronic creatures and months in the design studio, creating the magical beasts and characters we see in Harry Potter.
+Next, we headed into another sound stage and were greeted by the costume, makeup and special effect sections.
+Here, actor Warwick Davis is shown on a large TV, explaining how the artistic designers spent hours creating prosthetic masks, and electronic creatures, and months in the design studio, creating the magical beasts and characters we see in Harry Potter.